options-testing-org/options_backtesting_framework/README.md

 However, testing options trading strategies is much more complicated.
 This framework will work with backtrader to test your options trading strategies.

-## The Test Manager class
-The test manager class basically organizes the different components.
-On init, it instantiates the correct data loader, a new portfolio and a new options chain.
-It also binds the portfolio and data loader so the loading of any new data can be coordinated.

 ## The Options Chain class
 The options chain class receives the raw data from the data loader and creates option objects that can be used by the rest of the library.